reframejs/reframe/docs/overview.template.md

 **No build configuration** and **no server configuration** is required.

-Yet, thanks to "Progressive Eject" you can take control over everything.
+Yet, since Reframe is progressively ejectable, you can take control over everything.
 Reframe **doesn't lock you in**.
 You **quickly implement a prototype while staying fully flexible down the road**.